keptn/keptn.github.io/content/docs/develop/how_to/quality_gate/slo/index.md

 ```

 ### Comparison
 By default, Keptn compares with the previous values of the SLIs.
-To support more advanced comparions strategies, the following properties are available:
+To support more advanced comparion strategies, the following properties are available:

 * The **compare_with** config parameter controls how many previous results are compared: `single_result` or `several_results`.